Create a

 The impact of a toxic workplace

 A toxic workplace has been linked to significant negative outcomes for companies and employees.
 The adverse impacts on desirable organizational outcomes, for example, include toxic work cultures being demonstrated as the top driver of employee attrition, substantially higher than the effects of either a lack of recognition or job insecurity.
-One study linked workplace ostracism, incivility, harassment, and bullying to having statistically significantly negative effects on employee job productivity.
+One study linked workplace ostracism, incivility, harassment, and bullying to having statistically significant negative effects on employee job productivity.
 Other research studies have demonstrated a similar effect on worker burnout.

 Causes of toxic workplaces and environments